Colombia Travel Advice

 The border crossing (Simon Bolivar bridge) from San Antonio del Táchira, Venezuela to Cucuta, Colombia, and the Paraguachón border crossing from the state of Zulia to the Colombian department of La Guajira has been closed until further notice.

-It is advised that you arrange your trip so that your arrival to the country and travel to your final destination occur during daylight hours.
-The risk of running into trouble is significantly higher at night time and it is recommended that you avoid this at all costs.
+It is advised that you arrange your trip to Colombia, so that your arrival to the country and travel to your final destination occur during daylight hours.
+The risk of running into trouble is significantly higher at night time, and it is recommended that you avoid this at all costs.